kumahq/kuma-website/docs/docs/dev/quickstart/kubernetes.md

 * `Kuma Service to Service`: to visualize traffic metrics for our services.

 You can now explore the dashboards and see the metrics being populated over time.

+### Traffic logs and trace

+You can check out specific instructions on [Traffic Log](../policies/traffic-log.md) and [Traffic Trace](../policies/traffic-trace.md) policies in separate documents.

 ## Next steps